mejia-dev/capstone-time-tracker/Timetracker.md

 		* More Python review.
 			* experimenting with different for loop concepts.
 			* More thorough review on comprehensions.
+			* Do some more testing with *args and **kwargs.
+This is not something I'd learned much of previously.
+Will move on for now but may need to revisit later if this ends up being a core component of something I'm writing.

 ### Week 1